McCain Institute

-The McCain Institute is a Washington, D.C.–based nonpartisan think tank established in cooperation with Arizona State University with the stated mission to "fight for democracy, human dignity, and security for a world that is free, safe, and just for all people."
-The Institute was formed in 2012 and is named after U.S. Senator John McCain.
-Based in Washington, D.C., the McCain Institute is part of Arizona State University.
+The McCain Institute is a nonprofit organization based in Washington, D.C. and affiliated with Arizona State University.
+Established in 2012, it was launched from the $9 million surplus raised for U.S. Senator John McCain's 2008 presidential campaign.
+The Institute has frequently been described as a policy think tank, and conducts programs and events on democracy, human rights, national security, and leadership development.
 Its executive director is Evelyn Farkas.

+History

+The McCain Institute was established in 2012 as a Washington-based policy center affiliated with Arizona State University.
+It was launched with approximately US$9 million left over from Senator John McCain's 2008 presidential campaign fund, which had been transferred into a nonprofit foundation.
+The Institute was formally inaugurated at an event in Washington, D.C., in May 2012, with the stated aim of carrying forward McCain’s public service legacy through programs on leadership and international affairs.

 Goals

 The institute's stated goals are to provide decision recommendations for leaders, to publish relevant research, to identify and train new national security leaders, and to promote and preserve the McCain family's legacy.

 Funding

 The McCain Institute is funded by donations from individuals, foundations, and corporations.
 As of 2024, past donors have included Wal-Mart, FedEx, SpaceX, Chevron, the embassies of Saudi Arabia and Denmark, Howard Graham Buffett and hedge fund owner Paul E. Singer.

+In 2025, the Carnegie Corporation of New York awarded the Institute a US$500,000 grand to support its work on political prisoners and hostages.